Becky Mushko

 A new spin on an old story

-An earlier version of Ferradiddledumday, posted on Ferrum College's AppLit website, has been used by teachers all around the country.
-However, the story hasn't existed in book form.
-Soon it will.
-Look for Ferradiddledumday in January 2010 from Cedar Creek Publishing.
+An earlier version of Ferradiddledumday, posted on Ferrum College's AppLit website, has been used by teachers around the country.
+However, the story hadn't existed in book form until January 2010 when it was published by Cedar Creek Publishing.
+Ferradiddledumday was named by January Magazine as one of the best children's books for 2010.

 The Ferradiddledumday FAQ